Get Back! Abbey Road Studios reopen after COVID hiatus

 "There's big pent-up demand ... so it's looking good but it will take time to ramp up back to normal levels."

+Gardot said she wanted to seize the moment rather than wait until 2021 before making music again, when life might return to normal.

+"I'm chomping at the bit to do something, to create something, to make music," she said.

-(Writing by Andy Bruce, additional reporting by Sarah Mills; editing by Stephen Addison)
+(Writing by Andy Bruce, additional reporting by Sarah Mills; editing by Stephen Addison and Estelle Shirbon)

 ((andy.bruce@thomsonreuters.com; +442075423484; Reuters Messaging: andy.bruce.thomsonreuters.com@reuters.net))